logic-finder/pitch-shifter/README.md

    </tbody>
 </table>

-### About `.env` File
+### About the `.env` File
 I found it inconvenient that I had to type the paths to .wav files all the time.
-From this reason, I've had the program read .env file where the pre-defined --src and --dest paths are written.
+From this reason, I've had the program read the `.env` file where the pre-defined --src and --dest paths are written.
 Meanwhile, it would be helpful to use the `*` character if it is desired to provide a full path manually.
 ```c
 /* Suppose that .wav files are in ./src directory,
    but I do not want to type 'src/' every time in